 He says, "the key to music to create like a child and edit like a scientist.
 I’ve been living my life to that!
 You have your fun and then you apply hindsight to it.”

-A man of mystery Nick started guitar for fun and enjoyed making things up by messing with his guitar.
+Nick started guitar for fun and enjoyed making things up by messing with his guitar.
 He is more interested in making unique un-guitarlike sounds than becoming an obnoxious guitar virtuoso.
 In this way he is similar to Steven Wilson of Porcupine Tree who I will discuss in a future post.
 Nick says, “I don’t even like guitars, I like synthesizers.”
 He got his first guitar and was only interested in making synthesizer sounds.
 Nick McCabe is right when he says the guitar sounds are more important than technical excellence.
 If not you have lost sight of the power of music.
 John Frusciante, guitarist of The Red Hot Chilli Peppers and future blog topic also felt similarly about the spiritual sounding side of music being more important than show boating technical playing ability.
 Charlie Christian was the first one to use an electric guitar and the goal was to make It sound like a saxophone.
 He defends studio equipment pressing a button to make the guitar sound a certain way.
 He states an opinion about quality music that is eye opening to many music purists who disdain pop, electronic, techno or grunge music when he says,

 "The whole idea that techno isn't 'proper' music 'cos they can't play instruments is so short-sighted.
 That's surely where new music comes from."